conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 #### CUDA

 Similar story to OpenCL, however, there is only one vendor, obviously - the building of the [CUDA](https://developer.nvidia.com/cuda-zone) applications requires [nVidia CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).
 The toolkit is pretty large, and contains CUDA compiler, in addition to libraries and headers.
-We either have to require user to have CUDA installed on the machine during the build, or provide a package for toolkit.
+We either have to require the user to have CUDA installed on the machine during the build, or provide a package for the toolkit.

 #### FFMPEG

 It's common to use OpenCV not just for image processing, but for video processing as well, for example for watermarking, green screen replacement, etc. In order to enable OpenCV to read or write video files, [ffmpeg](https://www.ffmpeg.org/) library might be used by OpenCV [Video I/O](https://docs.opencv.org/4.0.1/d0/da7/videoio_overview.html) module.
-However, ffmpeg itself is probably equally complex to OpenCV (its [configure script](https://github.com/FFmpeg/FFmpeg/blob/master/configure#L65) has about 400 lines just to declare options available!), so its packaging is challenging as well.
+However, FFmpeg itself is probably equally complex to OpenCV (its [configure script](https://github.com/FFmpeg/FFmpeg/blob/master/configure#L65) has about 400 lines just to declare options available!), so its packaging is challenging as well.
 Hopefully, it will be available in [conan-center](https://bintray.com/conan-community/conan/opencv%3Aconan) in the near future, so OpenCV users will be able to capture and write video streams.

 For instance, current [recipe](https://github.com/bincrafters/conan-ffmpeg) supports various encoding libraries (conan-packaged as well): [libx264](https://www.videolan.org/developers/x264.html), [libx265](http://x265.org/), [libvpx](https://www.webmproject.org/vp9/), [libopenh264](https://www.openh264.org/), etc. And we hope list will grow significantly, adding modern formats like [libaom](https://aomedia.googlesource.com/aom/) (also knowns as AV1).

-Also, ffmpeg may use CUDA and OpenCL to accelerate video encoding and filtering as well, so it will also benefit from addressing CUDA and OpenCL support by conan.
+Also, FFmpeg may use CUDA and OpenCL to accelerate video encoding and filtering as well, so it will also benefit from addressing CUDA and OpenCL support by Conan.

 #### GStreamer

 We're currently working on packaging [GStramer](https://gstreamer.freedesktop.org/) libraries.
-Similarly to FFMPEG and Google Protobuf, GStreamer itself is pretty large, and requires few other libraries to be packaged first, such as [libffi](https://sourceware.org/libffi/) and [GLib](https://developer.gnome.org/glib/stable/).
-Along with FFMPEG, GStreamer is one of top-requested libraries to be packaged in conan, and it's obviously on our radar.
+Similarly to FFMPEG and Google Protobuf, GStreamer itself is pretty large and requires few other libraries to be packaged first, such as [libffi](https://sourceware.org/libffi/) and [GLib](https://developer.gnome.org/glib/stable/).
+Along with FFMPEG, the GStreamer is one of the top-requested libraries to be packaged in Conan, and it's obviously on our radar.

-### Lessons & advices:
+### Lessons & advises:

-As packaging of OpenCV was a huge task which consumed lots of time, we have learnt some lessons we want to share for packages:
+As the packaging of OpenCV was a huge task which consumed lots of time, we have learned some lessons we want to share for packages:

 * Use dynamic [requirements](https://docs.conan.io/en/latest/reference/conanfile/methods.html#requirements) for optional dependencies
 * Use [build helpers](https://docs.conan.io/en/latest/reference/build_helpers.html), if possible, they automate many things and allow to keep recipe code short and clean
 * [patch_config_paths](https://docs.conan.io/en/latest/reference/build_helpers/cmake.html?highlight=patch_config_paths) might be required for CMake libraries
 * Use exelinkflags/sharedlinkflags to specify [Apple frameworks](https://docs.conan.io/en/latest/howtos/link_apple_framework.html)
-* Avoid System Requirmeents, if possible, package libraries with conan instead
+* Avoid System Requirements, if possible, package libraries with Conan instead

 ### Conclusion